 - Designed for gaming, the 2.4G connection provides rock-solid, lossless, and wireless audio with ultra-low latency and zero interference

-- Widely recognized as the best microphone for gaming, the Discord-certified ClearCast microphone delivers studio-quality voice and suppresses background noise.
+- Widely recognized as the ideal microphone for gaming, the Discord-certified ClearCast microphone delivers studio-quality voice sound and suppresses background noise.
 Range: 12 m, 40 ft

 - Sound is your competitive advantage - with S1 speaker drivers, engineered to have ultra-low audio distortion so you can hear every detail.